Research Strategy Paper

 About the Research and Policy Unit

 The KSS CRC Research and Policy Unit was established in the summer of 2018.
 The Unit sits within the Excellence and Effectiveness Directorate of the CRC, thus maintaining an ethos of quality development underpinned by organisational values.
-It currently comprises two full-time researchers operating within a framework of senior management oversight and research governance.
-The Unit, though still in its first year, has undertaken a range of research and evaluation projects, with a number of longer term projects planned for 2019 and beyond.
+It currently comprises four full-time researchers operating within a framework of senior management oversight and research governance.
+The Unit, now in its second year, has undertaken a range of research and evaluation projects, with a number of longer term projects planned for 2020 and beyond.
 Though the Research and Policy Unit is part of KSS CRC, it operates largely independently in that its outcomes and agendas are not tied into the financial targets of the company.

 Research and evaluation strategy[i]

 The current strategic approach encompasses the years 2019 to 2024.
 This five-year strategy involves the planned delivery of a selection of short, medium and longer-term research and evaluation projects.
 The strategic focus within projects is twofold in nature.
 Firstly, that of examining the relationship between front-facing staff and service users, with a view to better understanding the relational dynamics within the supervision process and desistance journey.
 Learning from this should assist in improving the professional practice of front-line staff.
 Secondly, to examine organisational systems, processes and structures that support front-line practice, with a view to enhancing delivery of service.